Scheduling Open

 4. Notarization Option: Instead of witnesses, the patient may choose to sign the living will and have the signature acknowledged before a notary public.

-The living will may also include a designation of another person to make treatment decisions on behalf of the patient if the patient becomes comatose, incompetent, or otherwise unable to communicate.
+Like a guardianship, the living will can also include designating another person to make medical decisions on behalf of the patient if the patient becomes comatose, incompetent, or otherwise mentally or physically incapable of communication.
+This appointed health care agent should be someone who thoroughly understands the patient’s wishes and preferences for end-of-life care.

 If you wish to express your desire that your life not be artificially prolonged in the event of a terminal illness, it is crucial to consult with one of our experienced estate planning attorneys.
 We can assist you in preparing a living will that accurately reflects your wishes.
 Additionally, informing your physician about your directive and providing them with a copy is advisable to ensure your wishes are known and respected.